goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 <summary markdown="span">Quick Summary</summary>
 <div markdown="1">

-Thank you for sharing this comprehensive paper on Chatbot Arena!
-Let me provide you with a high-level summary to get us started.

-## Paper Summary: "Chatbot Arena: An Open Platform for Evaluating LLMs by Human Preference"

 This paper introduces **Chatbot Arena**, a crowdsourced platform for evaluating Large Language Models (LLMs) through human preferences rather than traditional static benchmarks.
 Here are the key contributions: